niklashigi/refined-prime-video/README.md

 Amazon Prime Video is great but its interface is cluttered with annoying banners and useless information.
 So, inspired by the [Refined GitHub](https://github.com/sindresorhus/refined-github) browser extension which improves the user experience on GitHub, I decided to create my own browser extension to do the same thing for Prime Video.

+**Note:** This extension was created to enhance the country-specific Prime Video sites (like amazon.de/video).
+If you are using primevideo.com, you're fortunate: You don't *need* this extension.

 ## Installation

 I have not published the extension to the Chome WebStore yet, because I have to pay the registration fee first.
 As soon as that is done, you can download it from there.